miku15-7khz/firefox-native-controls/README.md

 1. Download the release on the right side of the page.
 If your version is unsupported, then you will have to build the changes from source.
 2. Replace `C:\Program Files\Mozilla Firefox\xul.dll` with the downloaded `xul.dll` file.
-3. Make sure that `widget.non-native-theme.enabled` is false in `about:config`.
+3. Restart Firefox.

-4. Close all Firefox processes in Task Manager and restart the browser.
+**Note:** Unfortunately, it's not possible to create one distribution that works across patches.
+This is because the XUL version check is baked into `firefox.exe` rather than `xul.dll`.

 ## Building from source